How to fund your PhD

 We recommend that you approach your line manager, HR or Training and Development team with a proposal of how postgraduate research can improve your skill set and benefit the organisation.
 If your proposal is approved then you will then need to agree the terms and conditions of the sponsorship including the amount they are willing to sponsor you, working and study hours, the amount of time to complete the research and any allowance for learning materials.

 We then recommend you contact us with the proposal you have agreed with your organisation.

 Postgraduate Doctoral Loan

 The Postgraduate Doctoral Loan of up to £25,000 can help with course fees and living costs while you study a postgraduate doctoral course.
-You will be able to apply for funding for the 2018/2019 academic year in Summer 2018.
 The amount you’ll get isn’t based on you or your family’s income.

 You will have to repay your Postgraduate Doctoral Loan at the same time as any other student loans you have.
 The loan will be paid directly to you and you will receive the first payment after your course start date, once your University registration has been confirmed.
 The loan will be divided equally across each year of your course.